aplteam/Tatin/docs/FirstStepsWithTatin.md

 * If you happen to know the group name you may specify `-group=whatever`: then only packages of the group "whatever" are listed
 * Every package is tagged with keywords

-  You may specify one or more tags, for example `-tag=linux,date`
+  You may specify one or more tags, for example `-tag=smtp,email`

 A> ### Searching for tags: the strategy
 A>